HRM, HRCI and CLE credits will be available for attendees of this conference

 Promoting A Better Understanding: Best Practices for Analyzing and Explaining Your Promotions

-Kristie Iacopetta and Christy Kiely, Seyfarth Shaw LLP
+Kristie Iacopetta and Michelle Mellinger, Seyfarth Shaw LLP

 In this session, we’ll talk about how to approach some of the more nuanced promotions issues that arise in audits and give you best practices for analyzing and defending your promotions.
 Topics include: